 DisableBrute Force protection?

 Turning off the RB Login Protector is a big security risk, because our server will not monitor the loginsite of your WordPress installation and Brute Force attacks will have an easier time.
-So be sure that you absolutely have to turn it off.
+So be sure that you have to turn it off.

 Direct login with the Single Sign-on

 If the RB Login Protector blocks your own IP, you can still log in to your WordPress using the Single Sign-on (SSO).
 We have developed this feature to allow both: a secure, complex password AND an easy login to the WordPress backend of your site (n).

 A strong and secure password is essential for the security of your WordPress site essential.
 The criteria for a secure password (upper and lower case, numbers and special characters, minimum length of 7 characters, etc.) can make it difficult for attackers to enter a valid password during login.
 With Single Sign-on , using complicated and especially secure passwords is no longer a problem.
 How you can use it is explained in this Helpcenter article.